 - Tell everyone that 1% spent on security will produce a 5% reduction in security incidents.

 - Review any old or outdated technology.
+This is very important and is often a major point of entry.

 - Review your firewalls.
 They will not actually prevent traffic interception.